 Jessica Norah – Independent Travel Cats

 Barcelona might not be Europe‘s city of love but it is certainly a great place to spend your Honeymoon.
-Barcelona is a great place to walk hand in hand through the beautiful Gothic Quarters – pondering the past and admiring the great detail that has gone into the architecture.
+Barcelona, Spain is a great place to walk hand in hand through the beautiful Gothic Quarters – pondering the past and admiring the great detail that has gone into the architecture.
 Explore Gaudi’s buildings and enjoy the intricate details making each place a masterpiece.
 Barcelona offers an endless amount of activities, including history, tours, beaches and day trips out of the city.
 It is one of those places that “has it all.”
 Enjoy romantic nights at the beach sipping on red wine and eating Paella, or explore Barcelona and enjoy cocktails at La Bouqeria Market.
 Everything about Barcelona oozes class and romance making it the perfect place for couples to honeymoon.
-Enjoy life in the city, stay in top class hotels or move just outside of Barcelona and enjoy a relaxed resort on the shores of Costa Brava
+Enjoy life in the city, stay in top class hotels or move just outside of Barcelona and enjoy a relaxed resort on the shores of Costa Brava.

 Natasha Haley – Meldrums On The Move